-Welcome to Colorado Health Insurance Exchange News.
-This website helps Colorado health insurance consumers understand their options and get health insurance through the exchange.
-If you have a question, please leave a comment in the form at the bottom of this page.
+The Colorado Health Insurance Exchange News helps Colorado health insurance consumers understand their options and get health insurance through the exchange.

 Depending on household income, you very well may be eligible for federal subsidies that immediately reduce your health insurance premiums.
 Theses subsidies are Advance Premium Tax Credits.
 They are NOT available to people eligible for Medicaid or Medicare or who have affordable coverage available through an employer.

 Advance Premium Tax Credits are based on (1) the size of your household and (2) your household’s estimated income for 2014.